 Undergraduate Certificate in Finance

-Princeton undergraduate sophomores concentrating in any department can apply to earn the Certificate in Finance.
-The application period for sophomore students opens in the spring of each year.
+Princeton undergraduates may earn a Certificate in Finance that recognizes their proficiency in the discipline of finance.
+Open to all majors, the program is one of the largest on campus, with over 2,000 certificates awarded since program inception.
+The application period for sophomore students opens in the Spring of each year.
 Students who fulfill all the requirements will receive a certificate from the university upon graduation.

 Benefits of the Certificate

-Modern finance is remarkably eclectic, drawing from many disciplines besides economics, including mathematics, operations research, engineering, computer science, psychology, politics, and history.
+Modern finance is remarkably diverse, drawing from many disciplines beyond economics including mathematics, operations research, engineering, computer science, psychology, and politics.

-In earning the certificate from BCF—an interdisciplinary center run by faculty from the Economics Department, the Department of Operations Research and Financial Engineering and more—students explore the field’s most challenging intellectual questions.
+In earning the certificate from BCF—an interdisciplinary center run by faculty from the Economics Department, the Department of Operations Research and Financial Engineering, and more—students explore the field’s most challenging questions.

 Apply for the Certificate in Finance

-By earning the Certificate, students enhance their resume and strengthen their applications for graduate school and many competitive job markets.
+By earning the Certificate, students enhance their resumes and strengthen their applications for graduate school and many competitive job markets.